Moulishankar10/Employee-Salary-Classification/README.md

 # Employee-Salary-Classification

-An ML Classification model, developed in TensorFlow, which classifies the range of an Employee's Salary based on the employee's company records which are provided by the user during execution.
+An ML Classification model, developed in TensorFlow, which classifies the range of an Employee's Salary based on the employee's company records which are provided by the user.

 ## Developed By